Apple’s 2019 iPhone Design Has Reportedly Been Leaked

 The 2019 iPhones have unofficially been dubbed the “iPhone XI” and “iPhone XI Max” and the final designs for both models have been leaked, according to a report from MacRumors.
 These renders are the result of a collaboration between popular leaker, Steven Hemmerstoffer, who has become known for finding credible details about upcoming smartphones, and tech blog CashKaro.
 The new renders offer a 360-degree look around the rumored triple-camera iPhones, which is also the most notable change to the devices.

 Based on the design, it seems the company may opt to eliminate the oval camera bump, which is currently found on the iPhone XS and iPhone XS Max, and replace it with a large rounded square with three cameras placed in a triangular pattern.
-These new images also corroborate recently leaked schematics from an anonymous industry insider, which also claimed to show the new iPhone’s back panel, as previously reported by The Inquisitr.
+These new images also corroborate with recently leaked schematics from an anonymous industry insider, which also claimed to show the new iPhone’s back panel, as previously reported by The Inquisitr.

 The screens of the new iPhones are expected to remain the same size as the iPhone XS and XS Max, with the standard iPhone XI coming in at 5.8-inch and the XI Max coming in at 6.5-inch.
 However, it’s rumored that the overall thickness of the devices will be increased to 8.1mm and 7.8mm respectively, compared to the 7.7mm thickness of the iPhone XS and iPhone XS Max.